-Man fighting for his life after Lime scooter crash on Auckland's Symonds St
+Man hit by car in e-scooter accident critically hurt, driver flees the scene

 • Santa calls for e-scooter ban at Christmas light show on Ponsonby's Franklin Rd

 At the crash scene two Lime scooters were seen lying in the road, with police marking their positions out with spray paint.
+Smashed red and white glass was visible in the road but no car was at the scene.

 E-scooters have been plagued by controversy with more than 2000 people injured since Lime scooters were first introduced last year in Auckland.